tera-alkahest/alkahest/Alkahest.Plugins.PacketLogger/README.md

 # Packet Logger Plugin

-This plugin writes a compressed packet log for an Alkahest instance.
+This plugin writes a (possibly compressed) packet log for an Alkahest instance.
 This log can later be parsed and analyzed with the `alkahest-parser` tool.

 ## Configuration